Ginohmk/alx-system_engineering-devops/README.md

-This is a project to learn bash scripting as from alx curriculum
+This is a project to learn bash scripting as from alx curriculum for Software enginerring fullstack.